droid-it/Flat-Radio-Group/README.md

 Flat-Radio-Group
 ===============

-Radio Group Library without the need to nest children inside a RadioGroup.
+Flat-Radio-Group removes the need to nest children inside a ViewGroup(RadioGroup).
 To be used in conjunction with ConstraintLayout.

 Usage